When a guy shares sensitive information with you, consider what the effects of your response might be.

 - Do I know the key facts about this topic?

-- Guys who have been diagnosed with HIV and are on treatment are less likely to transmit HIV.
-This is because when guys know they have HIV they are more likely to be on treatment and have an undetectable viral load and to take steps to prevent transmission.
+- Guys who have been diagnosed with HIV and are on treatment can’t transmit HIV.
+In Ontario, over 97% of HIV positive guys who are on treatment have an undetectable viral load.
 A lot of new infections happen when guys have HIV but have not been diagnosed.
-This is because they are likely to have a high viral load, and may take risks they wouldn’t if they knew they had HIV.
+This is because they are likely to have a high viral load, may do things they wouldn’t if they knew they had HIV, and would likely tell you they’re HIV negative if you asked, when they don’t actually know for sure.

 - Remember that it can take a lot of courage to talk about this stuff.
 He probably trusts you to be respectful, confidential and understanding.
 Make sure he knows that you appreciate his honesty